• ECTS

 Convex optimization course.

-Recommended prerequisites: a good command of differential and integral calculus, as well as solving constrained optimization problems.
+Recommended prerequisites: a good command of differential and integral calculus, as well as solving optimization problems under constraints.

 Read more